Electronic Liquid Crystal Phases in Strongly Correlated Systems

 \section{Abstract}

-{In this lectures\footnote{Lectures at the Les Houches Summer School on ``Modern theories of correlated electron systems'', Les Houches, Haute Savoie, France (May 2009).} I discuss the electronic liquid crystal (ELC) phases in correlated electronic systems, what these phases are and in what context they arise.
+{ I discuss the electronic liquid crystal (ELC) phases in correlated electronic systems, what these phases are and in what context they arise.
 I will go over the strongest experimental evidence for these phases in a variety of systems: the two-dimensional electron gas (2DEG) in magnetic fields, the bilayer material {\SROtwo} (also in magnetic fields), and a set of phenomena in the cuprate superconductors (and more recently in the pnictide materials) that can be most simply understood in terms of ELC phases.
 Finally we will go over the theory of these phases, focusing on effective field theory descriptions and some of the known mechanisms that may give rise to these phases in specific models. } \titlerunning{Electronic Liquid Crystal Phases}

 {\arabic{footnote}}